 Most of the world's hardwoods come from the tropics.
 However, the Appalachian hardwood region, stretching from northern Georgia to western New York is the source of hardwoods which are unique in all the world thanks to an unusual combination of altitude, climate, soil and terrain.
 Nearly all the Appalachian hardwoods have ideal properties for bicycle frames, at this time, available woods include walnut, ash, hickory and maple.

 American made, American grown

 These sustainably managed hardwoods are harvested by American loggers, milled in American sawmills, transported by American trains and trucks, and finally crafted into exquisite bicycle frames by Renovo craftspeople in Portland Oregon.
 No transoceanic shipping, no sweatshops, no iron or aluminum strip mines or smelters, no titanium chloride, no carbon fiber involved.
 Breathe a small sigh of relief, earth.

 Oh yeah.
-According to the U.S. Department of Agriculture's Forest Inventory and Analysis, the net annual growth of hardwood timber in the 344-county Appalachian Hardwood Region has been substantially greater than harvest for more than 50 years, and currently, net annual growth exceeds harvest by 245%.
+According to the U.S. Department of Agriculture's Forest Inventory and Analysis, the net annual growth of hardwood timber in the Appalachian Hardwood Region has been substantially exceeded harvest for more than 50 years, and currently, net annual growth exceeds harvest by 245%.